Janscode/Chime/chime-extension/README.md

 1. `npm run build`
 1. Load build folder into chrome.

+1. To run the emulator, in the 'chime-site' directory run 'npm run emulate'.
 ---

 **This project is hardcoded to use an emulator.
 Change line 17 in firebase.js if this is not the desired effect.**